-Most employers are unaware or they have not been informed of how inexpensive providing employees with a life cover policy is.
-This protects their family from financial hardship, in case one of your employees die while employed at your company.
+Most employers are unaware or they have not been informed of how inexpensive providing employees with a life cover policy is, as it is not mandatory in the way Workplace Pensions are.
+It is often provided to protect the employees family from financial hardship, in case one of your employees dies whilst in service with your company.

 More importantly it is a fully tax deductible business expense and not a taxable (P11D) benefit for the individual.
 Research tells us happy employees that feel they are taken care of by their employers results in higher productivity.